CrayLabs/SmartSim-Scaling/driverinference/README.md

     --net_ifname=NET_IFNAME
         Default: 'lo'
-        network interface to use i.e. "ib0" for infiniband or "ipogif0" aries networks --rebuild_model=FORCE_REBUILD
+        network interface to use i.e. "ib0" for infiniband or "ipogif0" aries networks --iterations=ITERATIONS
-        Default: False
-        force rebuild of PyTorch model even if it is available --iterations=ITERATIONS
         Default: 100
         number of put/get loops run by the applications